Cloud Atlas (2012)

 Hae-Joo Chang: Yes.

-Sonmi-451: The systems that built them must be turned down.
+Sonmi-451: The systems that built them must be torn down.

 Hae-Joo Chang: Yes.